MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 ### Play or stop the video

 If *On State Changed* has a value of true, the video will play.
 If it's already playing and the button is pressed, *On State Changed* changes to a value of false and the video stops playing.
-This affects the nodes in Section 2 of the script graph which we'll soon be adding to provide the video and still image that can be displayed.
+This affects the nodes in Section 2 of the Script Graph which we'll soon be adding to provide the video and still image that can be displayed.

 Our next step here is to add an *if* node to determine the flow.